chrissearle/asteroids_starter/README.md

 - place it at the tip of the ship
 - rotate it to match the ship
 - add it to the world scene
-- we'll also use the world scene to play the sound
+- we'll also use the world scene to play the sound[^1]

-we use the world scene for display and sound so that they continue even if the player dies
+[^1]: we use the world scene for display and sound so that they continue even if the player dies

 ---